 Hickory: We've seen a couple.
 One is that our youth programs never felt like they were involved at the front end of our MOCKINGBIRD FAMILY™ work, our foster care delivery model.
 Now, they are doing trainings and they are doing recruitment from the families to our youth programs.
 We did focus groups with them around changing the name of our model from the Mockingbird Family Model to just MOCKINGBIRD FAMILY™, and so we were able to invite them into that conversation.

 Another major benefit was that it helped us communicate better with funders, donors, and the community.
 Our website reflects our theory of change—we've started to incorporate some of its language.
 Our grants now incorporate the language in a way that's approachable.
 It's helped us make dramatic improvements in our grant writing.

 Meera: Do you have any advice for other leadership teams that are diving into theory of change work?

 Hickory: It's really important to go beyond just what you do and to think about why you do it.
 Getting into that depth about your work helps streamline your theory of change.
 You get to what's really important—it doesn't always mean you give up work, but it does get you focused on what your most important work is and that you achieve the outcomes you want to see.

 Another key learning for us was giving ourselves permission to do something for which we can hold ourselves accountable instead of something we'd never reach.
 We began to give ourselves permission not to hold ourselves accountable to "saving the world," and dial it back to what we can control, what we can hold ourselves accountable to, and what we can measure.

 Hickory Gateless is the deputy director of The Mockingbird Society, a Seattle-based nonprofit dedicated to transforming foster care and ending youth homelessness.
-Meery Chary is a principal based in Bridgespan's San Francisco office and is a member of Bridgespan's Leadership and Organization practice.
+Meery Chary is a partner based in Bridgespan's San Francisco office and is a member of Bridgespan's Leadership and Organization practice.